 As Governors, we are required to advise the following:

 On 5th October 2023, all governors were asked to declare any business interests for either themselves or their family members.
 A copy of the signed declaration is retained by the Clerk to Governors.
 Only one governor, Nicola Davies, has a potential conflict of interest as a close family member runs a painting and decorating business and a member of the SLA board.
 Adam McCarthy runs a training provider and consultancy firm.

 In addition, Governors confirmed that they are not related to, or are in a relationship with, any members of staff.

 This information is to highlight any conflict of interest.
 If there were a conflict of interest at any point, the governor in question would remove themselves from the discussion.
-Governors are requested at every meeting to declare any interests and these will be minuted accordingly.
+Governors will be requested at every meeting to declare any interests and these will be minuted accordingly.